pingcap/docs/command-line-flags-for-pd-configuration.md

 ## `--force-new-cluster`

-- Force to create a new cluster using current nodes.
+- Forcibly creates a new cluster using current nodes.
 - Default: `false`
-- It is recommended to use this flag only when recovering services due to PD losing most replicas, which might cause data loss.
+- It is recommended to use this flag only for recovering services when PD loses most of its replicas, which might cause data loss.

 ## `-V`, `--version`